shivank01/GDG-IIIT-BHUBANESWAR/GDG FINALE/README.md

 ## HOW TO USE?
 * Make a empty container folder
+* Make sure you have positive.txt and negative.txt in the same directory as of script.
 * Now, We have to train the model for which we have to run picklingScript.py.
 It will take around 10-15 mins.
 ''' python3 picklingScript.py
 '''